theruther4d/due-south/README.md

 #### Run Dev

-- Run `gulp` in terminal.
+1. Run the `npm run start` command
-- Open `http://localhost:3000` in your browser.
+2. Open `http://localhost:3000` in your browser.

+At this point you should have a running site visible in your browser.

-#### Publish to S3
+## Publish to S3

-- Add a file named `aws.json` to the project root directory.
+1. Add a file named `aws.json` to the project root directory.
 Insert credentials/info based on the following:

   ```json
     {